Category Archives: Saudi Arabia Royals

 Crown Prince Mohammad is the power behind the throne.
 There has been much media speculation as to the state of King Salman’s health.
 Some media reports have suggested that the King is suffering from some form of dementia, possibly Alzheimer’s Disease.
 There has been no formal statement from the Royal Court regarding these claims.

-Crown Prince Mohammad has instituted several successful reforms including the restrictions the powers of the religious police, allowing women to drive, the first Saudi public concerts by a female singer, the first Saudi sports stadium to admit women and an increase in women in the workforce.
+Crown Prince Mohammad has instituted several successful reforms including restrictions on the powers of the religious police, allowing women to drive, the first Saudi public concerts by a female singer, the first Saudi sports stadium to admit women, and an increase in women in the workforce.
 Despite this, his leadership and his violation of human rights have been criticized internationally.

 On November 4, 2017, there was an announcement that at the request of Crown Prince Mohammad, billionaire Prince Al-Waleed bin Talal bin Abdulaziz al Saud, a grandson of Abdulaziz “Ibn Saud”, along with over forty Saudi princes and government ministers, was arrested on charges of corruption and money laundering.
 The New York Times wrote: “The sweeping campaign of arrests appears to be the latest move to consolidate the power of Crown Prince Mohammed bin Salman, the favorite son and top adviser of King Salman.
 The king had decreed the creation of a powerful new anti-corruption committee, headed by the crown prince, only hours before the committee ordered the arrests.”